 DCD sports teams are an integral part of the Middle School experience

-In the Middle School athletic program, students build self-discipline and learn the value of concentrated effort, cooperative learning, and good sportsmanship.
-The program prepares students to participate in interscholastic competition by developing the necessary athletic and team-play skills.
+The Middle School athletic program helps students build self-discipline and learn the value of concentrated effort, teamwork, and good sportsmanship.
+The program prepares students to participate in interscholastic competition by developing the necessary athletic skills and sport-specific strategies.
 Daily practices lead to games with local independent and public middle schools.

 All students participate in the sport of their choice each term and are involved in athletics every day of the school year for at least 75 minutes, with the exception of Fridays.
 Each player is encouraged and coached to reach his or her individual potential.